gbl08ma/utilities/README.md

 The Add-In Manager only becomes available when the "Show advanced tools" setting is enabled.
 The Add-In manager is unstable because of technical limitations, and may cause system errors.
 If you see a System Error, you should try pressing Menu and then 1 to try to dismiss it, or you can press EXIT to reboot the calculator.
 Other thing that may happen with the Add-In Manager is that all add-ins will be gone from the Main Menu.
 If this happens, reboot the calculator to make them appear again.

+For information on how to use PicoC on Utilities, please [go here](https://github.com/gbl08ma/utilities/wiki/PicoC-information).

 ## Checking for updates
 Utilities, like most software, receives updates from time to time.
 Utilities includes a little function that, assuming the calculator's clock is adjusted, will remind you to check for updates after a certain date in the future.
 However, you do not need to wait for that message to appear.
 You should check for updates to Utilities periodically, to ensure you have the greatest feature pack and the most stable version.
 To check for new versions, you should visit the following page:

 [http://gbl08ma.com/casio-prizm-software/](http://gbl08ma.com/casio-prizm-software/)

-If the above page isn't available, you can try checking for news at the tny. internet media website:
+If the above page isn't available, you can try checking for news at the TNY network website:

 [http://i.tny.im/](http://i.tny.im/)